Why Do I Hear Ringing In My Ears

 • Wax impaction

 If the cause of tinnitus is something that’s treatable such as wax impaction, the tinnitus will likely go away when the problem has been treated.
-In conditions such as hearing loss, the tinnitus is likely to remain.
-However, the tinnitus can be managed with devices such as hearing aids and sound maskers.
+In conditions such as hearing loss, tinnitus is likely to remain.
+However, tinnitus can be managed with devices such as hearing aids and sound maskers.

 Over 50 million Americans suffer from tinnitus.
 In most cases, tinnitus is nothing to be overly concerned about.
 Most people with tinnitus learn to live with it and over time find that they don’t even hear it anymore unless they focus on it.
 There are some cases when tinnitus is a sign of something more serious such as a benign tumor called an acoustic neuroma or vestibular schwannoma.
 There’s also a small percentage of people who suffer from severe depression because of tinnitus.
-It’s very important to discuss these issues with your physician
+It’s very important to discuss these issues with your physician.

 Less common causes of tinnitus include :